AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 Here is a representation of lambda expressions in the ping-pong style.
-Unfortunately, this forces us to redefine the base TTG data type, forcing it into ping-pong style, which is why we don't like it for the reasons mentioned above.
+Unfortunately, this forces us to redefine the base TTG data type for e.g. TH, forcing it into ping-pong style, which is why we don't like it for the reasons mentioned above.